Rose-STL-Lab/Lab-Wiki/README.md

 ## Welcome to RoseLab Wiki

-This Wiki serves as a knowledge base for members of Rose's [Machine Learning Lab](https://ml.ccis.northeastern.edu/) to maintain and share useful information.
+This wiki serves as a knowledge base for members of Rose's [Machine Learning Lab](https://ml.ccis.northeastern.edu/) to maintain and share useful information.
+Click on the wiki tab of this repository to start contributing!

 You can edit the wiki use Markdown